thewizardplusplus/go-chess-models/README.md

 - representing the board:
   - as an associative array of pieces with their positions as keys;
   - as a plain array of pieces with exact correspondence array indices to piece positions;
+  - as a set of integers corresponding to a particular combination of piece color and type, and where each bit corresponds to a particular piece position (so-called a [bitboard](https://en.wikipedia.org/wiki/Bitboard));
 - immutable applicating moves to the board via copying the latter;
 - checkings of moves:
   - universal;
   - individual for all types of pieces;
 - generating moves via filtering from all possible ones;
+- move restrictions (abandoned moves):
+  - pawn double-move;
+  - en passant capture;
+  - promotion;
+  - castling;
 - [perft](https://www.chessprogramming.org/Perft) function;
 - using an abstraction of a piece;
 - [Forsyth-Edwards Notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation):